robin-raymond/zax.io/scope.md

         if stormIsComing() {
             print("Goodbye.
 I have to run!")

-            // break out of the while loop break
+            // break out of the `forever` loop break
         }
     }